nrwl/nx/docs/shared/tools-workspace-schematics.md

 }
 ```

 The `chain` function takes a an array of rules and combines them into a single rule.
 You use this function to perform multiple operations against your workspace in a single schematic.
-The `externalSchematic` function allows you to call schematics provided from an installed npm package external.
+The `externalSchematic` function allows you to call schematics provided from by an installed npm package.

 In the schema.json file for your schematic, the `name` is provided as a default option.